miwalol/docs/docs/oauth2/scopes.md

 ### `identify`

-The `identify` scope grants access to the user's basic information, such as their username, display name, and avatar.
+Grants access to the user's information, such as their username, display name, and avatar.

 ### `email`

-The `email` scope grants access to the user's email address.
+Grants access to the user's email address.

+### `links`

+Grants access to the user's links and the ability to create, update, and delete them.

+### `cards`

+Grants access to the user's cards and the ability to create, update, and delete them.

+### `audios.manage`

+Grants ability to create, update, and delete audios.

+### `uploads`

+Grants ability to upload an avatar, background, audios, custom cursor, and custom font uploads.

+### `imagehost.upload`

+Grants ability to upload images to the image host.

+### `imagehost.delete`

+Grants ability to delete images from the image host.